 Most of these statements are just a marketing gimmick to extort money from you, while cybersecurity takes a back seat.
 All you get is a headache: data leaks, buffering, and interruptions while online.
 The malfunctions are both frustrating and a threat to your online security.

 If the VPN website uses HTTP instead of HTTPS protection, that’s a red flag.
 The critical difference is that HTTPS encrypts your data, while anyone can see the information you provide on an HTTP website.
 If a VPN website claiming to use the highest level of security is unsecure, how can we be sure that the service is genuine?

 VPN protocols are important because they provide safety and speed to your online communications.
 A protocol is a framework for how your data will be packed and sent over VPN tunnels, so check the VPN provider’s protocols.
-A legitimate VPN should offer secure encryption ciphers such as OpenVPN or IKEv2/IPSec.
+A legitimate VPN should offer secure encryption protocols such as OpenVPN or WireGuard.